 - 1. Move the control handle into neutral position. - Depress shift lock button, press and hold the throttle only button while moving the control handle ahead to the forward detent.
-The horn sound indicates that throttle only is engaged. - 3.
-Hold in the button until the horn sounds twice.
 The horn sound indicates that throttle only is engaged. - Advance the control handle to increase engine RPM.
-Engine RPM is limited to 3000 RPM to prevent engine damage. - 5.
+Engine RPM is limited to prevent engine damage. - 4.
 To disengage, return the control handle back to neutral position.